sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Use one of the following methods to get to the ACE Dashboard.
   - Either go directly by opening a browser session to **https://mycluster.icp/ace-ace1**
   - Or start with the ICP Portal **https://mycluster.icp:8443**.
 Choose `Workloads` -> `Helm Releases`.
 Find the `ace-ace` release and launch the `webui` from there.
   - Or start with the Platform Navigator: **https://10.0.0.5/icip1-navigator1**, and select `ace1`.
-Note: if this appears to fail as shown in the following screenshot, simply select `ace` on the failure screen and it should work.
+Note: if this appears to fail as shown in the following screenshot, simply select `Open ace1` on the failure screen and it should work.

 	  ![](./images/cipdemo/open_ace_error.jpeg)